The Degree of Juris Doctor (J.D.)

 (b) a current résumé or curriculum vitae;

 (c) original or certified copies of all academic transcripts, from studies both in law and in other fields (or, in the case of international students, the nearest equivalent record of courses, grades, and rank).
 If transcripts are not in English, the originals must be accompanied by a certified English translation.
 Final official transcripts may be certified electronic transcripts or traditional paper transcripts.
-In either case, they must be sent to Yale Law School directly from the issuing institution or its authorized agent.
-Applicants must follow instructions from the Law School Admission Council (LSAC) as to transcript submission;
+In either case, they must be sent to the Law School Admission Council (LSAC) directly, following LSAC submission instructions;

 (d) at least two and no more than four letters of recommendation from law professors or other references commenting in detail on the academic and professional qualifications of the applicant (letters must be in English or accompanied by an English translation).